Manage X509 certificates

 salt '*' x509.create_csr path=/etc/pki/myca.csr public_key='/etc/pki/myca.key' CN='My Cert

-, return the PEM text without writing to a file.
-Default False
+path or text are required.True, return the PEM text without writing to a file.
+Default False.CLI Example:

 salt '*' x509.create_private_key path=/etc/pki/mykey.key